rpavlik/Latency-Test/Latency_Hardware/README.md

 ```

 For this test you'll want the tester securely mounted to the HMD, as described
 above.

+The new fancy way of running this test is with the `capture.py` script in the
+[Python directory](../Python) .
+This is highly recommended.

-You will probably also want a terminal program capable of saving to a log
+The old way is with a terminal program capable of saving to a log file: Tera
-file: Tera Term Pro is a good one on Windows.
+Term Pro is a good one on Windows.
 (Start logging before connecting.)

-Start up the application on the HMD, and make sure you have the HMD able to move
+Start up the "gradient when rotating" application on the HMD, and make sure you
-back and forth in a range without hitting all-the-way white or black, because
+have the HMD able to move back and forth in a range without hitting all-the-way
-it's actually the extremes of the motion we care about.
+white or black, because it's actually the extremes of the motion we care about.

-Then, just log the output to a file.
-This is a CSV file, with the following columns:
+Then, just follow the script's steps (or log the output to a file if you're
+using a terminal program).
+A CSV file is written, with the following columns:

 - us (timestamp in microseconds)
 - drx, dry, drz (rotation rates about x, y, and z respectively)
 - brightness (raw ADC value read from the light sensor)

+### Other Tests

+While the log test is recommended as it preserves the most data for analysis,
+the other tests were also ported from the original Arduino sketches.
+See the
+[PreviousDocs directory](PreviousDocs/) for more details on those other tests.

 ## Data analysis

-See the [Data_Analysis directory](../../Data_Analysis) for information on how to
+See the [Python directory](../Python) for information on how to analyze the log
-analyzer the log data.
+data.